Jeffrey Sebelia

-Jeffrey Sebelia is an American fashion designer and founder of the clothing label Cosa Nostra, which he headed from a loft on Broadway in downtown Los Angeles.
+Jeffrey Sebelia is an American fashion designer, musician and founder of the clothing label Cosa Nostra, which he headed from a loft on Broadway in downtown Los Angeles.
 He is best known as the winner of the third season of American reality show Project Runway.

 Early career

 In the early 1990s Sebelia was a member of the band Lifter, which was signed by Interscope Records.
 They had a minor radio hit with the song "402," but they disbanded.
 Lifter's song "Swing" was featured in Jeffrey's runway show at Olympus Fashion Week.

 After a successful drug rehabilitation at the age of 31, Sebelia enrolled in sewing classes at Los Angeles Trade-Technical College.
 It was there that he immediately fell in love with design, and shortly after he started the clothing line Cosa Nostra.
 Among the label's celebrity clients were Dave Navarro, Gwen Stefani, Jennifer Lopez, Red Hot Chili Peppers, Marilyn Manson, Elton John, Madonna, and Tommy Lee.
 The Cosa Nostra label was available in about twenty stores worldwide.